Use case / couples

 Envelope budgeting together

-Track a shared budget using envelopes for all joint expenses (groceries, rent, utilities) while maintaining separate personal spending money.
+Track a shared budget using envelopes for joint expenses (groceries, rent, utilities), with personal spending money kept separate.

 Best free app